life-itself/tao/hubs/README.md

 ## Agreement

-The [Residents' Agreement](./agreement/) is for both to long-term resident's and guests.
+The [Residents' Agreement](./agreement/) is for both long-term residents and guests.

 ## Our Principles and Practices